EdinburghParkLife/ParkLifeToolkit/README.md

 ### Copy an existing question

-To make the question creation process easier, rightclick and copy an existing node then right click and paste.
+To make the question creation process easier, right click and copy an existing node then right click and paste.
 Edit as before.

 ## Change an existing question